altunixon/wips/lns/altina_ln/ASP-52-.md

 “Come out here, Regis-chan!
 Could it that you don’t recognise me?!
 If you dare say that, I’ll Ex-tin-guish the light!”

-It was a familiar voice and that was not any normal threatening.
+It was a familiar voice and that was not any normal threatening.<br/>

 “C,could it be… …”